College Style Guide

 Acceptable in all references for uniform resource locator, a standard website address.

 Omit http:// in URLs.
-Just use www.davidson.edu
+Just use www.davidson.edu, for example.

-: Include https:// when necessary to identify a secure site.
+Exception: Include https:// when necessary to identify a secure site.

 Use periods between the letters; do not use spaces.
 This applies to all abbreviations involving capital letters, with an exception for institutions that prefer to eliminate the periods in abbreviations their names, such as UNC and UVA.